Amplifier

 # Get quick answers amplifier run "Explain async/await in Python" # Generate code amplifier run "Create a REST API for a todo app with FastAPI" # Debug issues amplifier run "Why does this code throw a TypeError: [paste code]"

-# See available profiles amplifier profile list # Use a specific profile amplifier run --profile dev "Your prompt" # Set as default amplifier profile use dev
+# See current bundle (foundation is the default) amplifier bundle current # List available bundles amplifier bundle list # Use a specific bundle for one command amplifier run --bundle recipes "Your prompt" # Set as default amplifier bundle use foundation

 Working with Agents